What Is A Galileo Thermometer And How Does It Work?

 The 3 Principles Of A Galileo Thermometer

-In order to best understand how a Galileo Thermometer works, we need to clarify three principles first to make sure you understand how they influence all the individual parts that form part of the thermometer:
+In order to better understand how a Galileo Thermometer works, one first needs to clarify three principles to make sure you understand how they influence the individual components that form part of the thermometer:

-- Buoyancy: Many explanations of the Galileo Thermometer starts by emphasizing the fact that the instrument works on the principle of buoyancy.
+- Buoyancy: Many explanations of the Galileo Thermometer start by emphasizing the fact that the instrument works on the principle of buoyancy.

-- Density: The Galileo Thermometer is named after the scientist, mainly because it is based on his formulation of the principle that the density of a liquid change in proportion to its temperature.
+- Density: The Galileo Thermometer is named after the scientist, mainly because it is based on his formulation of the principle that the density of a liquid changes in proportion to its temperature.